bitcoin-api/bitcoin-api/README.md

 ##### More Info:
 This fee estimate is subject
 to change according to the bitcoin network.
-This fee estimate provides
+This estimate provides
-an estimate of the maximum amount of bitcoin that will be used to send bitcoin to the desired address.
+an estimation of the maximum amount of bitcoin that will be used to send bitcoin to the desired address.

 **Upcoming Features:**